The dental bonding procedure. -

 Applying and curing the dental composite.

-As the dentist sculpts the composite, they'll use successively finer and finer grit polishing stones, burs, discs, and strips until a very smooth polish has been achieved.
+As the dentist sculpts the composite, they'll use successively finer and finer grit polishing stones, burs, discs, and strips until a very smooth and shiny polish has been achieved.

 Your opinion is important.

 Expect that your dentist will give you a mirror and ask for your input.